Take a virtual tour through your design!

 Understanding the difference between town planning approval and a building permit is crucial to keeping your project on track.
 While the paperwork might seem overwhelming, these approvals ensure your home is safe, compliant, and built to last.

-When do you need a building permit in Victoria?
+When do you need a building permit?

-If you’re planning a home extension or renovation in Victoria, figuring out whether you need a building permit is one of the first steps.
-For most projects that involve structural changes or major additions, a permit isn’t optional — it’s what keeps your project safe, legal, and up to code.
+If you're planning a home extension or renovation in Victoria, figuring out whether you need a building permit is one of the first steps.
+For most projects that involve structural changes or major additions, a permit isn't optional; it's what keeps your project safe, legal, and up to code.
 That said, not every project requires one, and some smaller works fall under permitted development extensions.

 Knowing the rules can save you a lot of stress (and money) down the line.
 Here's a simple breakdown of when you'll need a permit and when you might not.